Godngine/godot-docs/tutorials/animation/animation_tree.rst

 Transition
 ^^^^^^^^^^

-This node is a simplified version of a state machine.
+This node is a simplified version of a StateMachine.
 You connect animations to the inputs, and the current state index determines which animation to play.
 You may specify a crossfade transition time.
 In the Inspector, you may change the number of input ports, rearrange inputs, or delete inputs.

 .. image:: img/animtree_transition.webp